 What Does This Mean?

 Securities brokers are not allowed to engage in any private securities transactions without first disclosing it to their member firm.
 This is because outside business ventures and private securities outside member firm scope can often create significant conflicts of interest for securities brokers.
-Brokers like Robert Krieger might begin recommending private investments to member firm customers because they have a financial stake in the security, because they are receiving a cash kickback from a third party, or simply because of the incredibly high commission they receive when the transaction is executed.
+Brokers might begin recommending private investments to member firm customers because they have a financial stake in the security, because they are receiving a cash kickback from a third party, or simply because of the incredibly high commission they receive when the transaction is executed.
 This conflict of interest can quite easily lead to brokers recommending private investments to member firm customers that are not financially suited for them.

 Oakes & Fosher Can Help